fouriaux/hola_adios/README.md

 ### 10_report.cpp
-This sample demonstrate the usage of writing subblocks using the no XML interface. expected output:
+This sample demonstrate the usage of writing sub-blocks using the no XML interface. expected output:
  The trick here is to declare as many times as needed the array name using the no_xml api before using it
 ```